Design

 Technological Challenges: Software Preparation for Data Collection

 Depending on your research design, install the software(s) you need and familiarize yourself with it before collecting data.
 Check out which programmes your university provides free of charge for students.
 Many universities also offer consultation sessions, workshops or information on their website about various softwares.
 These tipps can save you a lot of time later on if you have already started learning the basics before starting the analysis of the data.
+If you study at Leuphana University, check out methods workshops ans seminars on mystudy, tools on the Intranet, as well as consulation offers at the methods center.

 Motivation and Organisation: Visualise and Energise